 Through facilitated interactive history lessons, children engage, construct, and learn difficult topics such as slavery, emancipation, reconstruction, and freedom.
 Perfect for Women’s History and African American History Months!

 Participants are invited to learn about the lives of Louisiana's Mammies.
 Stories are heart-felt and relevant to Louisiana and American History.
-During customized presentations, students will examine artifacts, interpret evidence, discuss, and participate in various hands-on activities.
+During customized presentations, young learners will examine artifacts, interpret evidence, discuss, and participate in various hands-on activities.

 Mammy's at Summer Camp New Orleans, LA